-Another example of the type of property we stay in on this holiday is the Abad Copper Castle in the hill top resort of Munnar, which was once a summer retreat during Raj-era times.
-The hotel is situated approx. 1600m above sea level, admits sprawling tea plantations with picturesque mountains, valleys and stream views.
-You will find a restaurant on site, a spa with steam room and extensive lush gardens.
-All rooms are en suite with WiFi, balcony, TV and minibar.
+The Abad Copper Castle is loacted in the hill top resort of Munnar, which was a summer retreat during Raj-era times.
+The hotel is situated approx. 1600m above sea level, amid sprawling tea plantations with picturesque mountains, valleys and stream views.
+You will find a restaurant on site and extensive lush gardens.
+All rooms offer en suite with free Wi-Fi, balcony, TV and minibar.

-Set in Chennai's upscale Alwarpet neighbourhood, the Crown Plaza Adyar Park is an imposing modern building with a pillared portico.
+Set in Chennai's upscale Alwarpet neighbourhood, the Crowne Plaza Adyar Park is an imposing modern building with a pillared portico.
 Refined rooms have free Wi-Fi, flat-screen TVs and minibars.
-There are 3 restaurants, a 24-hour eatery and a wood-panelled bar/lounge, as well as an outdoor pool and a fitness room.
+There are 3 restaurants, a 24-hour eatery and a wood-panelled bar/lounge.

 Please note: This itinerary has been planned to be busy and full-packed so that you make the most of your time in India and experience as much as possible.
-There will be some free time during the tour for you to explore on your own or relax, and details will be confirmed locally by your leader.
+There will be some free time during the tour for you to sight see on your own or relax.
+Details will be confirmed locally by your leader.

 Local Transport Costs